 These shoes performed okay across the board in our metric comparisons.
 Though not designed for performance rock climbing, we tested them on small edges and smears to see how they worked.
 In general, the Kirigami did pretty well except for the fact that the soles are very floppy, meaning these shoes completely lack the stiffness of many of our top performers in edging.

 The La Sportiva Tarantulace is our top recommendation for new climbers who are ready to commit to buying their own pair of shoes.
-The Tarantulace is first and foremost comfortable - their soft leather uppers will stretch with wear.
+The Tarantulace is first and foremost comfortable — their soft leather uppers will stretch with wear.
 The shoes are not aggressively shaped like our value recommendation, so they work great for all-day multi-pitch climbs or long gym sessions.
-They do have a slight downturn which helps them excel as an edging shoe.
-We found them to work best on vertical terrain with decently sized footholds.
+They have a slight downturn which helps them excel as an edging shoe.
+We found them to work best on vertical terrain with decently sized footholds or for all day wear on easier cracks.

 Much like their close relative, the Solution, the brand new La Sportiva Solution Comp is most at home on steep sport climbs and boulders.
 The Solution Comp is a lot like the Solution in terms of design and performance, only better, making this slick slipper a great choice for sport climbing and bouldering.
 The updated toe box is a bit wider and has more rubber on top for toe hooking and scumming.
 This design also provides more room for the toes, making the Comp very comfortable.
 Additionally, the Solution Comp's heel cup is lower profile and more sensitive than the original Solution.
 Like a well-fitting glove, the Solution Comp suctions onto your foot to turn it into a high-performance, precise talon — ideal for toeing in on steep terrain.
 These slipper-like shoes combine comfort and performance so well that only the original Solution and the La Sportiva Futura came close in comparison.
 We wore these shoes on everything from granite slabs to steep sport climbs to highball boulder problems.